“Oh! but he was a tight-fisted hand at the grindstone, Scrooge! A squeezing, wrenching, grasping, scraping, clutching, covetous old sinner!”

 State Farm is doing this with its current program, “100 Acts of Good.”
 For their hundredth anniversary, they're challenging each of their employees to do one hundred good things.
 They have a board on their website with over 165,000 good deeds where consumers can see how employees are making a difference.

 One way to encourage your employees to do good is by offering cash incentives, gift cards, or time off.
 If you don’t have employees in your online business, you can encourage customers to do good by offering them discounts or special deals.
 Doing so builds rapport and goodwill within your company and among your clients.

 Consider your internal social impact.

-Generally, people define social impact as the impact you have on society.
+Generally, people consider positive social impact an impact on society.
 But don’t forget about internal social impact.
 A Primer on Sustainable Business defines this impact: “The sustainable business’s social impact would include such items as the business’s practices and policies related to working conditions, diversity in hiring, opportunities for advancement for women and minorities, lack of discrimination, and the provision of affordable health care and other necessary benefits.”

 If you do have employees, be sure to make a positive social impact from the inside out.
-Treating employees well creates longevity in employment and happy workers.
+Treating employees well creates loyal and happy workers.

-Ebenezer Scrooge was once a shrewd businessman but hated by all.
-In this modern world, there are too many options for people to take business elsewhere if consumers feel you are only about profiting off them.
-Being socially aware generates customer satisfaction, allows for great tax write-offs, and makes for a better world.
+In this modern world, there are too many opportunities for people to take business elsewhere if they feel a company is only after profit.
+Being socially aware generates customer satisfaction and trust, allows for great tax write-offs, and makes for a better world.